9-Day Southwest USA Road Trip Itinerary

 Arizona-Sonora Desert Museum

 After the museum we got back in the car for the drive to Yuma, Arizona.
-Basically we picked Yuma for two reasons.
+Basically we decided to stay in Yuma for two reasons.

 So we headed to Yuma.
-Yuma also had a big playground that we thought would be great for the kids to stretch and play a bit.
+Yuma has a big playground that we thought would be great for the kids to stretch and play a bit.

 The kids also had homework to do.
 My kids were missing school and we didn’t want to fall behind so we ordered take-out and relaxed at the hotel.